 The Authority should consider seeking legislation to modify Section 32-11a(c) of the General Statutes or should include the required data in its annual report.
 (See Recommendation 1.)

-Agency Response: "The CDA agrees with this finding.
-The Authority will consider seeking a legislative modification to allow the sensitive information required to be shown in the aggregate."
+Agency Response: "The CDA agrees with this finding and, in the 2006 legislative session, the to be shown in the aggregate."